 The largest educational lender in the USA.

+For University of Kentucky students only.
 Sol Education Abroad offers a competitive scholarship for University of Kentucky (UK) Hispanic Studies majors and minors participating in any Sol program approved by UK.
 To apply, students will need to complete the UK Education Abroad Scholarship application.
 Selection of award recipients will be made in consultation with Sol Education Abroad, and financial need will be taken into consideration.
 The deadline to apply is October 1st for Winter and Spring programs and March 1st for Summer and Fall programs.
 If the October 1st or March 1st deadline falls on a Saturday or Sunday, scholarship applications will be accepted the following Monday.
 Incomplete applications will not be considered.

 The award amounts are: